psmass/tms/c++98/README.md

 # C++98 example using Code Gen and Compiled Types
-# C++11 example using XML Application Creation and Dynamic Data

 ## Environment
 The example code was built with the following environment.